cerebral/cerebral/packages/docs/content/getting-real/02_organizing.en.md

 ### View

-A very important point in Cerebral is that your components (view) does not affect how you structure your state.
-You define modules in terms of what makes sense for state and signals.
-Sometimes this is similar, but often it is not.
-So your components should live separately from modules.
+A very important point in Cerebral is that your components (view) do not affect the structure of the application state.
+Modules are defined in terms of what makes sense for state and signals.
+Sometimes this is similar to how views are structured, but often it is not.
+This is why components usually live in their own **components** folder, separated from the modules:

 ```js
 /components